chaos-mesh/chaosd/README.md

 - **kill process**

-    Description: Kills a process by sending `SIGKILL` signal
+    Description: Kills a process by sending the `SIGKILL` signal

     Sample usage: